Adibvafa/CodonTransformer/README.md

 - `AMBIGUOUS_AMINOACID_MAP`: Mapping of ambiguous amino acids to standard amino acids
 - `START_CODONS` and `STOP_CODONS`: Lists of start and stop codons
 - `TOKEN2INDEX` and `INDEX2TOKEN`: Mappings between tokens and their indices
+- `AMINO_ACID_TO_INDEX`: Dictionary mapping each amino acid and stop symbol to indices of codon tokens that translate to it
 - `TOKEN2MASK`: Mapping for mask tokens
 - `FINE_TUNE_ORGANISMS`: List of organisms used for fine-tuning
 - `ORGANISM2ID`: Dictionary mapping organisms to their respective IDs